INRIX-rebecca-davey/python-ml-workshop/README.md

 We'll also be using a wonderful package called 'pandas', which uses dataframes for neat handling of our data.
 If you haven't used it before, check out the pandas tutorial notebook 'pandas_tutorial.ipynb' in the code folder to get a feel for the basic functions, as we'll be using it quite a lot.

-## The dataset

-In the 'data' directory you'll find the data we'll be looking at tonight.
-It describes all road traffic accidents in Leeds from 2009 to 2015 that involve at least a minor injury.
-As you'll see, there are many interesting features to work with, including road surface conditions, lighting conditions, number of vehicles involved etc.

-We've provided the raw files of the separate years, and additionally the following files:

-* all.csv - all raw year files together
-* cleaned-with-latlng.csv - several data cleaning steps applied to all.csv, described in 'cleaning-steps.txt'

-Link to data on data.gov.uk site: https://data.gov.uk/dataset/road-traffic-accidents

-We chose this dataset for a few reasons:
-* it's relevant to our own work!
-We love traffic data.
-* it's (nearly) local, just a short hop across the Penines away
-* it has so many features!
-Great for machine learning, and rich for visualisation and mapping.

 ## Installing the tools we'll be using

 Recommended setup flow: